FarronF/limerick-council-meetings/meetings/2019/11/25-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 15th November 2019.md

 commitment to this area which in my estimation is one of the most challenging areas of this

 authority.
-It’s very easy for members to be critical of aspects of this directorate but we can’t--- 27
+It’s very easy for members to be critical of aspects of this directorate but we can’t
+---
+27

 forget that we are often hamstrung by National Policy and lack of funding.
 Vacant properties,